citizensocialwork/systems/waitlist/README.md

-Waitlist system created to track application waiting for availabilty in supportive housing programs.
+This Waitlist system was created to track applicants waiting for availabilty in a supportive housing programs.